RedHatOfficial/rhsecapi/README.md

                         above search parameters

 QUERY SPECIFIC CVES:
-  -x, --extract-search  Determine what CVEs to query by extracting them from
-                        above search query (as initiated by at least one of the --q-xxx options); note that this can be used at the same time as manually specifying CVEs on cmdline (below)
   CVE                   Retrieve a CVE or space-separated list of CVEs (e.g.:
                         'CVE-2016-5387')
+  -x, --extract-search  Extract CVEs them from search query (as initiated by
+                        at least one of the --q-xxx options) -s, --extract-stdin   Extract CVEs from stdin (CVEs will be matched by regex 'CVE-[0-9]{4}-[0-9]{4,}' and duplicates will be
+                        discarded); note that auto-detection of terminal width is not possible in this mode and defaults to a width of '70' (this can be overridden with '--width' option)

 CVE DISPLAY OPTIONS:
   -f, --fields FIELDS   Comma-separated fields to be displayed (default: